iclcv/icl/manual/modules/qt.rst

 In contrast to the other modules, the **Quick** framework focuses mainly the programmer's convenience rather than on efficiency.
 It is meant to be used for rapid prototyping or for test applications.
-However, also in real-time applications, there are commonly parts, that are not strongly restricted to real-time constraints, in particular a locations where user interactions are processed.
+However, also in real-time applications some parts are usually not strongly restricted to real-time constraints, in particular where user interactions are processed.
+Most functions do what is usually completely forbidden in real-time applications: *they return newly created results images*.
+This of course usually leads to performance issues due to run-time memory allocation.
+However this is not the case for the **Quick** framework functions that use an internal memory manager, which reuses no-longer needed temporary images.
+Even though, image are returned by instance, due to the **core::Img**'s *shallow copy*-property, no deep copies are performed.

+**Overview**

+  * :ref:`qt.quick.affinity`
+  * :ref:`qt.quick.show`
+  * :ref:`qt.quick.image-creation`
+  * :ref:`qt.quick.filtering`
+  * :ref:`qt.quick.operators-1`
+  * :ref:`qt.quick.math`
+  * :ref:`qt.quick.operators-2`

 The framework is basically available directly by including the **ICLQt/Quick.h** header, which is automatically included by the